qmlbook/qmlbook/en/ch01/index.rst

 .. note:: You will not actually see the wheel blurred.
 This is just to indicate the rotation.
 But a blurred wheel is in the assets folder.
 Maybe you want to try to use that.

-Now the wheel looks already much better.
-I hope this has given you a short idea of how Qt Quick programming works.
+Now the wheel looks much better.
+Hopefully this has given you an idea of how Qt Quick programming works.

 Qt Building Blocks
 ==================

-Qt 5 consists of a large amount of modules.
-A module in general is a library for the developer to use.
-Some modules are mandatory for a Qt enabled platform.
-They form a set called *Qt Essentials Modules*.
+Qt 5 consists of a large number of modules.
+In general, a module is a library for the developer to use.
+Some modules are mandatory for a Qt enabled platform and form the set called *Qt Essentials Modules*.
 Many modules are optional and form the *Qt Add-On Modules*.
-It's expected that the majority of developers will not have the need to use them, but it's good to know them as they provide invaluable solutions to common challenges.
+It's expected that the majority of developers will not need to use them, but it's good to know them as they provide invaluable solutions to common challenges.

 Qt Modules
 ---------------------